 Grocery prices are rising with inflation.
 How can you spend less on groceries?
-Here are 10 things to cut to save on your grocery bill.
+Here are 13 things to stop buying in order to cut costs and save on your grocery bill.

-I know that it can be discouraging to go grocery shopping and pay a lot of money for what feels like very few groceries.
+I know that it can be discouraging to go grocery shopping and spend so much money for what feels like very few groceries.
 It feels like any raise you might earn at work will be immediately negated by inflation.
 Add in a growing family with growing appetites and it can feel increasingly difficult to make ends meet.

 But there are things we can do to pinch pennies and still save money here and there.
 Obviously groceries aren’t the only area inflation has hit, but it’s one area where we can make little changes that can end up significantly cutting our grocery bills.